 About 75% of interviewees mentioned that the cost of housing and payroll inflation has made it difficult to compete with larger metro-areas for workers.
 Most were happy leading their businesses in southeastern NC, but housing and workforce issues were a cause for concern.
 All interviewees were uncertain about the next several years because of a belief in a looming recession, uncertainty about global geopolitics, another round of COVID, or natural disasters.
-All interviewees seemed pleased to talk about their challenges and were positive about participating in the interviews.
+All interviewees and were positive about participating in the interviews.